mgufrone/silex-assets-provider/README.md

 	?>

+## Available Options

+When you register this provider, there are some configurations that you can provide on it.
+Here is the configuration options

+	<?php
+	array(
+		'baseUrl'=>'', // base url will prepend to all of the assets, i.e if you provide baseUrl with 'http://localhost' and you have javascript file 'js/app.js' then, it will output as http://localhost/js/app.js
+	);

 ## Add single assets

 If you want to add files on the controller or specific response only, you can do like this.